 Table of Contents

 Intertrigo is a rash that usually affects the folds of the skin, where the skin rubs together or where it is often moist.
-The rash is caused by fungus or bacteria.
+This rubbing can cause a breakdown in the top layers of the skin, causing inflammation and a rash.
+The breakdown of skin makes it easier for bacteria or fungus to develop in this area.
+It can make the rash worse.

 Intertrigo is most common in people who are overweight or who have diabetes.
 People who have splints, braces, or artificial limbs are also more likely to develop this rash.